A comprehensive natural approach to peripheral neuropathy combines antioxidants, herbs, topical solutions, and lifestyle changes.

 Mindfulness Meditation: Changing Your Relationship with Pain

 Mindfulness meditation involves focusing your attention on the present moment, accepting thoughts and sensations without judgment.
-This practice can help you develop a different relationship with pain, reducing it’s emotional impact and improving your ability to cope.
+This practice can help you develop a different relationship with pain, reducing its emotional impact and improving your ability to cope.

 Start with short sessions of 5–10 minutes daily, gradually increasing the duration as you become more comfortable with the practice.
 There are many guided mindfulness meditations available online or through apps that can help you get started.